wko27/blog/_posts/2017-08-23-Gatlinburg.md

 unique_id:
 title: Gatlinburg
 categories: []
-locations:
+locations: [Gatlinburg Tennesee]
 ---

 YESTERDAY:
 * hiked to Andrew's Bald (teehee)
-  * very disappointing, just like I expect it to be in 30 years ...
+  * very disappointing, just like I expect it will be in 30 years
 * short hike to Clingman's Dome
   * highest point in Smoky Mountains
 * hiked to Alum Cave, came back just as the sun was setting